 When inspecting your crawl space, be sure to look for the following signs of damage:

 - Wood rot

 - Damaged insulation

 - Unpleasant smells

-You may also notice your electric or gas bill rising if you have an unhealthy crawl space.
-It’s more difficult to temperature control these kinds of moist spaces, especially given the frequent fluctuations in Moberly and Springfield’s weather.
+If you have an unhealthy crawl space, you can expect your gas or electricity bill to rise.
+Given the weather fluctuations in Moberly and Springfield, It’s even more difficult to temperature control these kinds of moist spaces.
 This means your HVAC system will have to work harder, and you may rapidly find yourself paying for temperature control you can’t take advantage of.

 Assessing Your Basement’s Health

 Crawl spaces and basements aren’t mutually exclusive.
-You’ll want to keep an eye on both if you want to preserve the overall health of your home.
+You could have one or both of these areas in your home, and they each need to be monitored if you want to preserve the overall health of your home.
 Moisture can just as easily gather in a basement, and damage to your structural supports can lead to problems with your foundation.
-The build-up of water damage and mold can also cause health problems throughout your home.
+Over time, water buildup and mold can also cause health problems in the home.

-What do you want to keep an eye out for while inspecting your basement?
-Symptoms of damage include:
+What should you keep an eye out for while inspecting your basement?
+Damage symptoms include:

 - Standing water that doesn’t drain